 - Tires that are defective or fail through factory workmanship

-In addition, Ford covers paint damage on new vehicles due to airborne material — outside of factory defects and warranty terms — for the first 12 months or 12,000 miles (whichever comes first).
-New vehicles are also covered by a five-year, unlimited mileage corrosion warranty that covers paint damage beyond the three-year bumper-to-bumper warranty period, provided the paint damage is due to corrosion that results in perforation (holes) in the vehicle body.
+Additionally, Ford covers paint damage on new vehicles due to airborne material — outside of factory defects and warranty terms — for the first 12 months or 12,000 miles (whichever comes first).
+New vehicles are also covered by a five-year, unlimited mileage corrosion warranty that covers paint damage beyond the three-year warranty period, provided the paint damage is due to corrosion that results in perforation (holes) in the vehicle body.
 If the corrosion has not perforated the vehicle, paint damage is not covered beyond three years or 36,000 miles.

 Does Ford’s Extended Warranty Cover Paint?

 Ford offers several extended warranty plans for additional fees that cover new vehicles longer and more comprehensively.
 These extended warranties cover repairs for both factory defects and damage to the vehicle through normal use.
 There are four levels available under the Ford Protect Extended Service Plan, but none of these offer additional paint warranties.

 Ford certified pre-owned vehicles come with a limited warranty covering 12 months or 12,000 miles, which includes coverage for brakes, electrical and safety systems, steering components, and more.
 However, the limited warranty and extended service plans for used Ford vehicles do not cover paint.
 The Ford Certified Pre-Owned brochure lists the details of used vehicle warranties.

 For more about keeping your vehicle’s paint in good condition, see our articles on places that paint cars, affordable options for professional and do-it-yourself paint jobs, and the cost of paint jobs compared to car wraps.